 - Always assess if anyone is injured and the severity of injuries.
-Immediately call Campus Security at 360-596-5299 or dial 911. - Provide traffic control assistance to enable emergency vehicles to respond. - Follow directions given by law enforcement or emergency response personnel. - Remain calm; keep each other informed as much as possible; reassure others. - Do not speak to the media; direct them to the Director of Campus Safety and Security or the PIO. - Closely monitor all communication channels to keep informed of developments, especially before traveling to campus.
+Immediately call The Department of Campus Safety at 360-596-5299 or dial 911. - If trained provide traffic control assistance to enable emergency vehicles to respond. - Follow directions given by law enforcement or emergency response personnel. - Remain calm; keep each other as informed as possible; reassure others. - Do not speak to the media; direct them to the Director of Campus Safety or the PIO. - Closely monitor all communication channels to keep informed of developments, especially before traveling to campus.